0nyr/5369S_knowledge_graph/report/README.md

 Overall, the paper is a significant contribution to the field, offering a thorough and detailed examination of KGs that will likely prove useful for researchers and practitioners alike.

+# Question for moderator
+* what's the difference between inductive and deductive reasoning, especially in the context of KG ?